Machine Reading Comprehension using Case-based Reasoning: Introduction

-To address these limitations, we introduce a semi-parametric approach for MRC that makes a prediction by explicitly reasoning over a set of retrieved answers for similar questions and their contexts from memory.
+To address these limitations, we introduce \textbf{\method{}} --- a semi-parametric approach for MRC that makes predictions by explicitly reasoning over a set of retrieved answers for similar questions and their contexts from a non-parametric memory.
 Our key idea is that contextualized answers to similar questions share representational similarities.
-We posit that a triple composed of a question, a passage, and an answer captures a set of \textit{latent relations}, which can be understood to represent the type or intent of the question given the accompanying context.
-We use the overlap of latent relations between questions to learn a similarity function that can then be used to predict answers to questions with similar intent.
-More concretely, our approach compares the contextualized representations of candidate answer spans in the target context with gold answer spans from the contexts of similar questions from memory, and selects the candidate with the highest similarity as the predicted answer.
-For instance, in Figure \ref{fig:introfig}, the question ``\textit{Who invented the computer?}'' shares the same intent with the question ``\textit{Who is the inventor of the telephone?}'', and the contextualized span similarity for the target ``\textit{Charles Babbage}'' is maximized when compared with the answer span of the second question ``\textit{Graham Bell}''.
+We posit that a (question, passage, answer) triple captures a set of \textit{latent relations}, which can be understood to represent the \textit{types} or \textit{intents} present within a question given the accompanying context.
+We use the intersection of latent relation sets between questions to learn a similarity function that can then be used to predict answers to questions with similar intents.
+More concretely, our approach first compares the contextualized representations of candidate answer spans in the target context with gold answer spans of similar questions from memory.
+Then, the candidate with the highest aggregate similarity with the gold case answer spans is selected as the predicted answer.
+For example, in Figure \ref{fig:introfig}, the question ``\textit{Who invented the computer?}'' shares the same latent relations with the question ``\textit{Who is the inventor of the telephone?}'', and the contextualized span similarity with the case answer ``\textit{Graham Bell}'' is maximized when compared with the correct answer ``\textit{Charles Babbage}'' and low when compared with other candidate spans such as ``\textit{mechanical computer}''.